piccolomo/plotext/readme/other.md

 ## File Utilities

-`Plotext` has a container of tools, called `plt.file`, to more easily manipulate files and file paths.
+`Plotext` has a container of tools, called `plt.file`, to easily manipulate files and file paths.

 Here is the list of its utilities: